klarsen1/NBA-RANKINGS-2024/README.md

 - Create PCAs based on box score statistics and player height.
 The PCAs capture player characteristics and are based on normalized features, such as three-point tendency, share of rebounds, true shooting percentage, etc.

+- The PCAs are based on data leading up to the game.
+No data from the game itself is used, except for injury status.

 - Train a shallow xgBoost model using the PCAs and a home court indicator.
 The model is trained on data since the 2014-2015 season.
 One-game-ahead in-sample AUC IS 0.73 and the one-game-ahead out-of-sample AUC is 0.71.

 - Team performance is not included in the models.
 Predictions are purely based on roster composition and home-court advantage.

 Benefits of this approach: